 The most famous Theaters in Belgrade

-Theater “ Jugoslovensko Dramsko Pozoriste “ was founded in 1947 as the representative theater of new Yugoslavia.
-Actors from Zagreb, Novi Sad, Sarajevo, Split, Ljubljana and other cities were invited to perform there.
+Good to know: Theater “ Jugoslovensko Dramsko Pozoriste “ was founded in 1947 as the representative theater of new Yugoslavia.
+Actors from Zagreb, Novi Sad, Sarajevo, Split, Ljubljana and other cities were invited to perform.
 The first performance was played back in the 3rd April 1948, and it was a piece of Ivan Cankar, “Kralj Betajnove”, directed by Bojan Stupica (Famous Yugoslav artists).
-The first couple of seasons were displaying the world’s classics: Chekhov, Goldoni, Sheridan, Ostrovsky, Lope de Vega, Gorki, Shaw, Shakespeare, Plaut, Racine, Moliere, Ibsen, Lorca, and national classics as well: Cankar, Drzic, Sterija, Jaksic and Nusic.
-Theater was burned to the ground on 17th October 1997., apparently due to an error in the installation.
-The theater was rebuilt; a large scene is re-opened on 23rd May 2003.
-The same year was opened the third scene of theater, Studio JDP, as an experimental stage for young artists.
+Theater was burned to the ground on 17th October 1997.
+Apparently due to an error in the installation.
+The theater was rebuilt into even better place.

-Opera and Theater Madlenianum was founded in 1998, as the first private opera in this part of Europe.
-Founder and donor is Mrs. Madlena Zepter, whose investment in culture represents the largest contemporary art patronage in this area, not only in our country but also in the European scale.
-MADLENIANUM is organized as a model of a new stage for musical theater in our country without its own ensemble but with a permanent organization and administration apparatus and the technical team.
+Good to know: Opera and Theater Madlenianum has been founded in 1998 as the first private opera in this part of Europe.
+Yap!
+Belgrade is awesome!
+Founder and donor is Mrs. Madlena Zepter whose investment in culture represents the largest contemporary art patronage in this area.
+MADLENIANUM is organised as a model of a new stage for musical theater in our country without its own ensemble but with a permanent organization and administration apparatus and the technical team.

 Take a Cultural tour around Belgrade